cooletijdgast/SDG-backend/README.md

 # This a school project I worked on, I mostly worked on the backend.
+The frontend repo can be found [here](https://github.com/cooletijdgast/SDG-frontend).
 You can find my code by searching for ```@author Lars Brinker```.